Bay Area Hiker Links and Recommended Reading

 Point Reyes National Seashore: A Hiking and Nature Guide, by Don

-this book from Amazon.com).
-Some of this material is duplicated in Hiking
+and Kay Martin.
+Some of this material is duplicated in Hiking Marin,

-Marin, but if you're interested in a small, easy-to-carry guide to Point
+but if you're interested in a small, easy-to-carry guide to Point Reyes, this

-Reyes, this book has good maps and sparse but helpful guides for all the major
+book has good maps and sparse but helpful guides for all the major Point Reyes

-Point Reyes: Secret Places and Magic Moments, by Phil Arnot (order
+Point Reyes: Secret Places and Magic Moments, by Phil Arnot.
+This

 Point Reyes National Seashore Trail Map, published by Tom Harrison

-from Amazon.com).
-Printed on waterproof paper, this map extends to cover
+Maps.
+Printed on waterproof paper, this map extends to cover Samuel P. Taylor

-the maps can be frustrating, but North Bay Trails is a helpful guide for the
+book's content, and the maps can be frustrating, but North Bay Trails is a helpful

-Great Day Hikes in and around Napa Valley, by Ken Stanton (order
+Great Day Hikes in and around Napa Valley, by Ken Stanton.
+This

 South Bay: